 City Council shall hold a public hearing on the Special Use Permit application within forty-five (45) days of the Planning and Zoning Commission's action on the application.
 After the public hearing, Council shall act to approve, approve with conditions, approve in part, deny or deny in part the application, within forty-five (45) days of the council hearing, or the next scheduled meeting in which public notice can be made.
 In taking action, the City Council shall consider the criteria for approving a Special Use Permit.
-Where Council fails to render its decision within the period specified by this subsection, or fails to hold the required public hearing within forty-five

-(45) days from the date of the decision of the Planning and Zoning Commission, the decision shall be deemed to have been rendered in denial of the applicant, unless the applicant has agreed in writing or on the record to an extension of time.
+Where Council fails to render its decision within forty-five (45) days from the date of the decision of the Planning and Zoning Commission, the decision shall be deemed to have been rendered in denial of the applicant, unless the applicant has agreed in writing or on the record to an extension of time.
 When a decision is rendered in denial of the applicant because of the failure of Council to meet or render a decision as hereinabove provided, the Planning Director shall give public notice of said decision within ten (10) days of expiration of the forty-five (45) days following the council hearing.